bigapplestrat/GitHubTutorial/README.md

 ## Git Tips and Tricks

-# GitHub GUI
+### GitHub GUI

 There are a number of graphical interfaces for interacting with `git`.
 GitHub produces their own GUI which is available [as a download from their site.](https://desktop.github.com/) If the command line isn't for you, it offers a majority of the functionality of the command line interface and simplifies the process of commenting and tracking changes by providing a visual display.

-# The README.md File
+### The README.md File

 You may have noticed that we did a lot of playing with this file during the initial segment of the training.
 The `README.md` file is a markdown file that will automatically be displayed on your GitHub repository's page.
 You may have noticed that this very tutorial is written on a `README.md` file.
 Markdown is a [very flexible convention](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links) that allows you to make readable pages explaining the way that your code works in order to inform your users about how to use your programs.

 - `git stash`
 - Creating git version controlled RStudio project

-# gitignore on specific directories
+### gitignore on specific directories

 The `.gitignore` file works by affecting the directory it lives in and any subdirectories nested inside that directory.
 For this reason, your main `.gitignore` file should live in your root directory.
 However there might be cases where you wish to exclude a certain kind of files in one subdirectory or another.
 You can achieve this by creating a new `.gitignore` file in the subdirectory of interest.
 For example, if you have a `credentials` subdirectory with passwords and other credentials saved in plaintext form, but you wish to sync text files in other directories, you can create a new `.gitignore` in the `credentials` directory with the line `*.txt` inside of it.
 From this point on, `git` will sync text files from all other directories, but leave your dirty secrets alone as long as they're in the `credentials` directory.

+You can also use `.gitignore` files if you wish to have a permanently empty directory - for example, if it's a place that users will be putting their own data.
+Simply initialize the `.gitignore` file in the directory you wish to remain empty and push the change.
+The directory should now be added like any other file despite being empty.

 ## Resources